 The crews of Royal Fleet Auxiliary (RFA) vessels were signed on by a mercantile agreement and these sometimes survive among the Board of Trade records of British-registered merchant vessels (see above).
 The same applies to the crews of Mercantile Fleet Auxiliary (MFA) vessels.

 Printed lists of crew members held as civilian prisoners of war were issued by the Board of Trade.
 The NMM has copies of two reports from 1915 and 1918 entitled List of Merchant Seamen and Fishermen detained as Prisoners of War in Germany, Austria-Hungary, and Turkey.
-See the Board of Trade volume Miscellaneous Papers: Various (item ID number A6148) in the Library Catalogue.
+See the Board of Trade volume Miscellaneous Papers: Various (RMG ID: PBA6148) in the Library Catalogue.

-At TNA relevant records can be found in the Foreign Office series FO 383 containing general correspondence of the Prisoners of War and Aliens Department, the Marine Department series MT 9 (code 106), also the Colonial Office series CO 323 and CO 693.
-This material includes papers relating to the civilian internment camp at Rhuleben racecourse in Berlin and the execution of Charles Algernon Fryatt, master of the cross-Channel steamer Brussels.
+At TNA relevant records can be found in the Foreign Office series FO 383 containing general correspondence of the Prisoners of War and Aliens Department, the Marine Department series MT 9, also the Colonial Office series CO 323 and CO 693.
+This material includes papers relating to the civilian internment camp at Ruhleben racecourse in Berlin and the execution of Charles Algernon Fryatt, master of the cross-Channel steamer Brussels.

 1.10 Medals and other awards